-This article will show you how you can assign relationships between measures in narratives about multi-measure visualizations.
-You can also check out our Relationships video.
+This article will explain how to use the Relationships tab of the settings module.
+This tab allows you to assign relationships between measures in narratives with multiple measures.
+You can also check out our Relationships video for more information.

 Actual vs. Benchmark Relationship (continuous and discrete stories)

-Another type of relationship between measures could be when one measure is meant to be the benchmark for the other.
-Examples of this could be comparing the total return of a mutual fund vs. some index or comparing actual sales to a sales target.
+This type of relationship is used when one measure is meant to be the benchmark for the other.
+Examples of this could be: comparing the total return of a mutual fund vs. some index, or comparing actual sales to a sales target.
 Applying the ‘Actual vs. Benchmark' relationship will result in a story without unnecessary content and a focus on what's most important when comparing a metric to its associated benchmark.
+You'll see language such as "underperformed" and "outperformed" in the narrative.

 Click "Actual vs. Benchmark" to identify the related measures, and use the drop-downs to specify that one measure is the benchmark for another.